Richard Mulder: Early life and education

 Mulder was born and raised in Rock Valley, Iowa, along with four siblings.
 He graduated from Rock Valley Public High School in 1956, and then attended South Dakota State University, graduating with a Bachelor's in Pharmacy in 1960.
 He later received a Bachelor's in Medicine from University of South Dakota in 1966, and later graduated with a Doctor of Medicine from the University of Iowa in 1969.

 Career

 Mulder ran unsuccessfully as an Independent Republican candidate for the Minnesota House of Representatives in 1992.
 Running again with the party in 1994, Mulder won the District 21B election over Democratic incumbent Andy Steensma, 7,198 votes to 6,261.

 In 1996, Mulder defended a state law supporting the practice of "drive-through" infant deliveries, saying "I made sure my wife stayed in the hospital five days, but then she told me it was a waste of money...
-I did some research and found that many mothers couldn't accord the longer stay and in most cases, it just wasn't necessary."
+I did some research and found that many mothers couldn't afford the longer stay and in most cases, it just wasn't necessary."

 In 1998, he was given a 100% rating by Gun Owners of America.

 Death

-Mulder died at his home in Ivanhoe, Minnesota, on February 14, 2022, at the age of 83.
+Mulder died at his home in Ivanhoe, Minnesota on February 14, 2022, at the age of 83.